The Soil at Work (AFNR5510)

 Further unit of study information

-For each of two scenarios: Statement of the problem report (2x12.5%) - shared information, two team reports How to tackle problem seminar (2x12.5%) - team seminars, before fieldwork, analyses done Results seminar (2x12.5%) - team seminars Final report (2x
+Introduction to the problem group presentation (10%); Status of the problem group report (10%); How to tackle the problem seminar (20%) - team seminars, before fieldwork, analyses done; Results seminar (20%) - team seminars; Final group report (25%); Activities diary for group (15%).

 Faculty/department permission required?